Farmers Insurance: Auto, Home, and Renters

 Farmers Auto Insurance

 Farmers is the seventh-largest auto insurer in the United States, per the Insurance Information Institute (III).
 It’s also a well-regarded company.
 It ranks number two on J.D.
-Power’s 2022 national insurance study, with a customer satisfaction score of 862 out of 1,000.
-Finally, in our rankings for best car insurance company in the country, Farmers ranks number two overall.
+Power’s 2022 national study, with a customer satisfaction score of 862 out of 1,000.
+Finally, in our rankings for best auto insurance provider in the country, Farmers ranks number two overall.

 Auto Coverages

-Below is a complete list of Farmers auto insurance coverages:
+Below is a complete list of auto coverages:

 • Comprehensive insurance.
-Comprehensive coverage pays for non-collision damages, such as weather, water damage, crime, fires, etc.
+Comprehensive pays for non-collision damages, such as weather, water damage, crime, fires, etc.

 • Uninsured and underinsured motorist (UM/UIM).
 UM and UIM pays for damages that an uninsured or underinsured driver causes.
 Some states require you to have this coverage.